 When is the Easter Parade in NYC?

-The Easter Parade in New York takes place on Easter Sunday, which falls on April 21st this year.
+The Easter Parade in New York takes place on Easter Sunday, which falls on April 12 in 2020.
 It lasts almost all day, from 10 am to 4 pm.

 The Easter Parade Route